Kittaru87/CV/README.md

 |               |               |               |          |

 All projects can be found on my [GitHub account](https://github.com/Kittaru87)

 ## Education

 #### Makers Academy (January 2020 - May 2020)

+- Test driven development (TDD) using a variety of frameworks, including RSpec, Jasmine and Capybara
+-
-- OOP, TDD, MVC, DDD
+- OOP, MVC, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- Pair programming, remote project work,

 #### 23 Code Street (May 2019 - Aug 2019)